AdrianBaguio/citilogistics/README.md

 # Insix IT/Web work log
+**2-19-2021**
+- Working on citilogistics app.
+- Automatic fast navigation issue with IOS.
+IOS just hangs up looks like compatibility issue with google and apple.
+(Fixed set it to use the old way on IOS and fast way for android)
+- Changed updating images.
+Since these photos are very important to us, I'll be just archiving the old ones with different names.
+- Added a fix option on alignment on print-manifest.
+- Add Photo Feature on add undeliverable package.
+- Working on maps.php page.

 **2-18-2021**
 - Make the spinner bigger on package-details.
 - Disabled sending notification when the driver maybe be in the wrong location